Conservation laws and quantum error correction: towards a generalised matching decoder: Preliminaries

 Quantum error-correcting codes are characterised by the set of parameters $ \llbracket n, k, d \rrbracket $ known as the code length, the code dimension and the code distance, respectively.
 The code length $n$ is the number of physical qubits used to produce the code, the code dimension $k$ is the number of logical qubits encoded by the code, and the code distance $d$ is the weight of the logical Pauli operator with the least weight, where the weight of an operator is the number of qubits on which it has non-trivial support, i.e., non-identity support.

-The surface code is a Calderbank-Shor Steane(CSS)-type error-correcting code.
+The surface code is a Calderbank-Shor Steane (CSS)-type error-correcting code.
 This means that we can find a generating set of the stabilizer group such that all of its elements are the product of either Pauli-X operators, or the product of Pauli-Z operators.
-We will focus on a common implementation of the surface code, see Fig.~\ref{Fig:SurfaceCode}, defined on a square lattice with a qubit on each of its vertices where the faces of the lattice are bicoloured.
-The code has Pauli-Z and Pauli-X type stabilizers, $S_f$, associated to the light and dark lattice faces, $f$, respectively, see Figs.~\ref{Fig:SurfaceCode}(a) and~(b).
+We will focus on a common implementation of the surface code, see Fig.~\ref{Fig:SurfaceCode} and its caption for a definition.
 The code has two types of boundaries that we will call X-type and Z-type boundaries.
 The two different boundary types are distinguished by the different types of stabilizers they support.
-Specifically, a Pauli-X(Pauli-Z)-type boundary supports weight-two Pauli-X(Pauli-Z) type stabilizers.
+Specifically, a Pauli-X (Pauli-Z)-type boundary supports weight-two Pauli-X (Pauli-Z) type stabilizers.
 The weight-two stabilizers are shown in the figure by rounded faces at the boundary, as shown at the top and bottom (left and right) lattice boundaries in Fig.~\ref{Fig:SurfaceCode}.
 We show a weight-two stabilizer explicitly in Fig.~\ref{Fig:SurfaceCode}(c).

 The surface code we have defined encodes a single logical qubit.
 We define a pair of canonically anti-commuting Pauli-X and Pauli-Z logical operators, $\overline{X}$ and $\overline{Z}$, that are respectively the product of physical Pauli-X and Pauli-Z operators.
 Furthermore, they have a string-like support where the strings can terminate at lattice boundaries of appropriate type.
 For instance, a string of Pauli-X operators can terminate at the Pauli-X boundary, and a string of Pauli-Z operators can terminate at the Pauli-Z type boundary.
-We show the support of a Pauli-Z(Pauli-X) type operator by the thick lines shown at Fig.~\ref{Fig:SurfaceCode}(d)(Fig.\ref{Fig:SurfaceCode}~(e)).
+We show the support of a Pauli-Z (Pauli-X) type operator by the thick lines shown at Fig.~\ref{Fig:SurfaceCode}(d) (Fig.\ref{Fig:SurfaceCode}~(e)).
 It will be important later to note that there are many equivalent instantiations of the same logical operator, since a logical operator multiplied by a stabilizer group element will have the same action on the code space.